 PRI is considered more secure, which isn’t strictly correct.
-Copper cabling can be subject to a number of information security risks, including interference and interception.
+Copper cabling can be subject to many information security risks, including interference and interception.
 However, organizations that lack on-site information security expertise to achieve adequate network security and attempt to run consumer-class VoIP over public internet connectivity may be very vulnerable to security risks.

 Who wins?
 SIP Trunking with adequate network security.

-SIP is reliable, provided organizations partner with a reliable vendor and invest in fiber-optic internet connectivity which is very resistant to weather and other common types of damage.
-With mobile failover, organizations can continue using dedicated phone lines even if there is a loss of data connectivity on site.
+SIP is reliable, provided organizations partner with a reliable vendor and invest in fiber-optic internet connectivity, which is very resistant to weather and other common types of damage.
+With mobile failover, organizations can continue using dedicated phone lines even if data connectivity is lost on site.

 Who Wins?
 It depends.
-Generally, SIP wins, but some organizations may prefer a hybrid approach.
+SIP Trunking is more reliable in most cases, but some organizations may prefer a hybrid approach.